Compassion.

 Imagination.

-During the COVID-19 pandemic, Olivia moved back to her home in Minneapolis, shifting her focus to community-centered nonprofit work, where she developed a passion for volunteer training, affirming mentorship, social justice advocacy, and culturally responsive program design.
+During the COVID-19 pandemic, Olivia moved back to Minneapolis, shifting her focus to community-centered nonprofit work, where she developed a passion for volunteer training, affirming mentorship, social justice advocacy, neighborhood connection, and culturally responsive program design.
 She has led collaborations with organizations like JSAW / Help Boardshop, Community Emergency Services, ICCM Life Center, The Midtown Greenway Coalition, and The Brand Lab.
 Through these roles, she developed and managed affirming, community-driven programs serving youth, families, and volunteers.
-Her strengths in mentorship, program design, and culturally responsive service continue to inform her work in the arts.
+Her strengths in mentorship, program design, and service continue to inform her work in the arts.

 Olivia brings curiosity, care, and collaborative energy to every project.
 Whether she’s directing a production or mentoring young artists, her goal is the same: to create spaces where people feel seen, empowered, and inspired to act.
-She continues to direct and design across the Twin Cities and is always seeking new opportunities to amplify diverse stories and nurture spaces of radical inclusion and imagination.
+She continues to direct and design across the Twin Cities, always seeking new opportunities to amplify diverse stories and nurture spaces of radical inclusion and imagination.